mlipscomb24/P2-Pantry_Pals/README.md

 ## Usage
 To use the application locally:
 1. Start the server with `npm start`
-2. Access the application through your web browser at `http://localhost:3000` (or whatever port you've configured)
+2. Access the application through your web browser at `http://localhost:3000` (port will be provided once you run the application)

-For the deployed version, visit: https://p2-expiration-help.onrender.com/dashboard

 ## API Endpoints